 A sewer check valve to prevent backwater or sewer surcharges:

 A sewer check valve is a very simple and relatively inexpensive device.
 It is meant to hold back most backwater for a period of a few hours, it does not hold back 100% of stormwater.
 It is a much simpler installation, but must be done correctly and it usually requires repositioning your house trap and fresh air inlet.
 A typical sewer check valve installation will cost between $3,500.00 and $4,000.00, which typically also includes a new house trap and access pit.

 Expert Sewer Repair and Sewer Line Replacement

 The Balkan Team provides expert home sewer repair and sewer line replacement.
 We have expertise in all types of NYC underground plumbing.
 Balkan Sewer And Water Main Service was founded in 1952.
 Since its inception, the foundation of the company has been based upon integrity and honesty in all of our dealings.
 That solid foundation has enabled us to thrive in every economic climate.
-That is why guiding you through the decision of doing a sewer repair vs sewer replacement exemplifies our company culture of educating consumers.
+That is why guiding you through the decision of doing a sewer repair vs sewer replacement, particularly when tree roots in sewer lines are present, exemplifies our company culture of educating consumers.
 We feel the more you know, the better we’ll look.

 The year 2022 marked a milestone for Team Balkan

 The year 2022 actually marks our 70th consecutive year in business under the same family guidance.
 As we have grown, we have become increasingly dependent upon a “Team First” approach.
 What helps ensure a continuation of our high standards, overall integrity, and high company morale, is that same team approach.